Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Introduction

-For learning more transferable representations in neural network based transfer learning, we propose a transferability-guided transfer learning algorithm called \textbf{OTCE-based finetune} to directly learn the more transferable representations from the source and target data, offering a solution to the ``what to transfer'' problem.
-The basic idea is that by maximizing the transferability of the source model, we can obtain a better embedded data structure for the target task so that the target classifier can be easily learned.
-Specifically, given a pretrained source model and a target task, this algorithm first optimizes the source model via maximizing the F-OTCE score between the source task and the target task.
-It then finetunes the optimized model on target training data using the classification loss function.
+Moreover, we investigate the application of our transferability metric in two downstream transfer learning tasks including \textit{model finetuning} and \textit{domain generalization}, offering a solution to the ``what to transfer'' problem.
+Specifically, to enhance the model finetuning performance, we propose an OTCE-based finetune algorithm that optimizes the pretrained source model to learn more transferable feature representation via maximizing the F-OTCE score between the source and target tasks.
+The optimized model is then finetuned on target training data using the classification loss function.

+We also demonstrate that incorporating the F-OTCE metric into a novel domain generalization method URL~\cite{li2021universal} can further improve its generalizability on unseen domains.
+Our motivation is to view distilling knowledge from domain-specific models to the universal model as maximizing the transferability between them.
+Therefore, we replace the knowledge distillation function in URL with our F-OTCE score, resulting in significant accuracy improvements in few-shot classification tasks on unseen domains.

-The major contributions of this work are summarized as follows:
+This work is an extension of our previous conference paper~\cite{OTCE}, and the additional contributions are summarized as follows:

-\begin{enumerate}[] \item \textit{Two auxiliary-free analytical transferability metrics}.
-We propose the F-OTCE and the JC-OTCE metrics which can accurately predict the transfer performance of the source model without the requirement of auxiliary tasks or any further training.

-\item \textit{A transferability-guided transfer learning method.} Using the F-OTCE metric as an optimization objective, we propose to optimize the source model via maximizing the transferability to obtain more transferable feature representations, leading to a higher transfer accuracy on the target task.
+\begin{enumerate}[] \item \textit{Expanding the applicability of OTCE framework}.
+Our proposed F-OTCE and JC-OTCE metrics eliminate the need for auxiliary tasks and achieve comparable transferability accuracy to OTCE.
+They also outperform previous auxiliary-free transferability metrics in terms of accuracy while maintaining comparable efficiency.

+\item \textit{Investigating the potential uses of transferability.} We illustrate the effectiveness of using F-OTCE as an optimization objective in improving the performance of downstream tasks, such as model finetuning and domain generalization.
+We consider F-OTCE to be a general tool that can be easily integrated into various algorithms for transfer learning and other related applications.

 \end{enumerate}